LAST UPDATED: October 1, 2019

 H-P Products, Inc.

 Launched in 1945 by Donald Ames Shuel, this company began as HP Chemical Products.
-Its headquarters are in Indianapolis, Indiana.
+Its headquarters are in Indianapolis, Ind.
 The company produces hygiene, safety, health, lighting, laundry, and textile products.
 In 2014, it was bought by Ferguson Enterprises and its name was changed to H-P Products.
 The company applies ISO 9001:2008 certified processes to produce high-quality products.
 One of its best vacuums is the easy-to-empty Dirt Devil 3-in-1 Lightweight Bagless Vacuum.

 RV Vacuum Pricing